 CalRecycle-Approved ADC Material Types

 CalRecycle has approved 11 ADC material types.
 Generally, these materials must be processed so that they do not allow gaps in the exposed landfill face.
 Other ADC materials may be approved by CalRecycle on a case-by-case basis; see Daily/Intermediate Cover and Alternative Daily/Intermediate Cover Guidelines.
-All types of ADC must be approved by the Enforcement Agency (EA) in writing prior to use.
+All types of ADC must be approved by the enforcement agency (EA) in writing prior to use.
 Site-specific demonstration projects are not required for the following 11 material types.

 Waste-Derived Materials.
 Material types that are approved by CalRecycle and can be reported as diversion:

 - Ash and cement kiln dust